JuniorReisx/SIHS-IA-INVENTARIO/README.md

 API: `http://localhost:3002`

-No widget do portal, use:
+In the portal widget, use:

 ```text
 http://localhost:3002/api/chat